huggingface/transformers/docs/source/en/perf_infer_gpu_many.md

 print(tokenizer.decode(outputs[0], skip_special_tokens=True))
 ```

-For encoder models, the method [`~PreTrainedModel.reverse_bettertransformer`] allows to go back to the original modeling, which should be used before saving the model in order to use the canonical transformers modeling:
+For encoder models, the [`~PreTrainedModel.reverse_bettertransformer`] method reverts to the original model, which should be used before saving the model to use the canonical transformers modeling:

 ```python
 model = model.reverse_bettertransformer()
 model.save_pretrained("saved_model")
 ```

-Have a look at [this detailed blogpost](https://pytorch.org/blog/out-of-the-box-acceleration/) to read more about what is possible to do with `BetterTransformer` + SDPA API.
+Have a look at this [blog post](https://pytorch.org/blog/out-of-the-box-acceleration/) to learn more about what is possible to with the `BetterTransformer` + SDPA API.